nicktheo59/non-nicktheo59.github.io/index.md

 ![](assets/img/jigsaw.png)

-And of course other jobs/contracts/learning projects/activities related to these aims; they are holistic themes that I strive towards -- working to develop Customer Relationship Management software systems (which I have done), or gaining 2-3 years of employment in the AR hardware or VR Training industry, for example, are all necessary and relevant to these Aims.
+And of course other jobs/contracts/side projects/activities related to these Aims; they are holistic themes part of a bigger jigsaw puzzle -- therefore working to develop Customer Relationship Management software systems (which I have done), or gaining 2-3 years of employment in the AR hardware or VR Training industry, for example, are all necessary and relevant to enjoying the journey of achieving these Aims.

  <form style="border:1px solid #ccc;padding:3px;text-align:center;" action="https://tinyletter.com/nickth" method="post" target="popupwindow" onsubmit="window.open('https://tinyletter.com/nickth', 'popupwindow', 'scrollbars=yes,width=800,height=600');return true"><p><label for="tlemail">Enter your email address</label></p><p><input type="text" style="width:140px" name="email" id="tlemail" /></p><input type="hidden" value="1" name="embed"/><input type="submit" value="Subscribe" /><p><a href="https://tinyletter.com" target="_blank">The Future of XYZ</a></p></form>